JanieAbutu/ECE_Deepfake_Detection/Final Project/README.md

-*DEEPFAKE IMAGE DETECTION USING EFFICIENTNET-B7*
+# DEEPFAKE IMAGE DETECTION USING EFFICIENTNET-B7

 This project implements a binary deepfake vs. real image classifier using EfficientNet-B7, trained on FaceForensics++ extracted frames.
 The framework uses PyTorch, torchvision, and a clean, reproducible training pipeline.

-1. PROJECT OVERVIEW
+## 1. PROJECT OVERVIEW
 This repository provides a full training and evaluation framework for detecting deepfake images using:
     - Framework: PyTorch - An open soure deep learning framework that provides python tools for building, training, and deploying neural networks.
     - Problem: binary deepfake image classification (Original = 0, Deepfake = 1)